-If you’re up for trying something different, you’ll love this burger.
+If you’re up for trying something different, you’ll love this bagel burger with miso sauce.

 This burger served on a bagel.
 How fun is that?

 It’s also slathered in a special Asian-inspired miso sauce that’s both salty and sweet.

 Can you believe this enticingly delicious burger is also gluten free?
 Yes indeed!

 It’s wonderful to see that many restaurants are offering their customers gluten free burgers because of the availability of gluten free hamburger buns.

 However, I have a beef (pun intended) with most burger buns – regular or gluten free.
 They’re too small, they fall apart, and they’re usually tasteless.

 If you buy them from the store for a party, you’re usually stuck with a few leftover buns that quickly get moldy or stale.

 That’s why I came up with the idea of making this bagel burger recipe with Udi’s Gluten Free Bagels.
 So, if you have leftover bagels, you can eat them for breakfast or use them for sandwiches the rest of the week.
 No waste!